Nobody likes to read terms and conditions. But not having them on your website? That's even worse.

 Here is what the WooCommerce checkout page with new terms and conditions text looks like:

-These terms and conditions don’t have a checkbox on the WooCommerce checkout.
+These terms and conditions don’t have a checkbox at the WooCommerce checkout.
 It allows users to go to the checkout page and purchase without adding an extra checkbox to click.

 This is how you can add the terms and conditions to WooCommerce checkout pages.